Corey McIntyre: Cleveland Browns

 McIntyre was signed by the Cleveland Browns as a free agent on June 16, 2004.
 He was waived by the Browns on September 5, 2004, and signed to the team's practice squad on September 6, 2004.
 He played in fifteen games for the Browns during the 2005 season and started one.

 New Orleans Saints

 The New Orleans Saints signed McIntyre in September 2006 after injuries to two of their fullbacks in the first week of play.
 He was waived in November.

 Atlanta Falcons

 McIntyre was claimed off waivers by the Atlanta Falcons on November 24, 2006.
 During the 2007 season he was voted as special teams captain and was third on special teams for tackles.
 He was released from the Falcons on September 2, 2008.

 Buffalo Bills

 McIntyre was signed by the Buffalo Bills on September 30, 2008, after the team released fullback Darian Barnes.
 McIntyre was re-signed to a two-year contract on February 26, 2009.
 The Bills again re-signed McIntyre to a two-year contract on September 6, 2010.

 Personal life

 McIntyre is from Indiantown, Florida, has 4 children, and attended school in West Virginia.

+In March 2009, McIntyre was arrested and charged with indecent exposure in Port St. Lucie, but the charges were later dropped after the witness retracted her original statement.